mbomak/Signup/README.md

 * Enable CORS on your server ([here’s how to do it for Express](http://enable-cors.org/server_expressjs.html)).
 * Use [environment variables](#adding-custom-environment-variables) to inject the right server host and port into your app.

-### "Invalid Host Header" Errors After Configuring Proxy
+### "Invalid Host ProgressBar" Errors After Configuring Proxy

 When you enable the `proxy` option, you opt into a more strict set of host checks.
 This is necessary because leaving the backend open to remote hosts makes your computer vulnerable to DNS rebinding attacks.
 The issue is explained in [this article](https://medium.com/webpack/webpack-dev-server-middleware-security-issues-1489d950874a) and [this issue](https://github.com/webpack/webpack-dev-server/issues/887).